python/devguide/parser.rst

 ``~``
 ''''''

-Commit to the current alternative, even if it fails to parse.
+Commit to the current alternative, even if it fails to parse (this is called the "cut").

 ::